University Administrative Policies

 4.4.1.
 Faculty Employment

-The Provost/ Executive Vice President for Academic Affairs has authority to sign faculty employment offers and contracts for main campus and the branch campuses.
-The Chancellor for Health Sciences has authority to sign faculty employment offers and contracts for the HSC and the UNM Health System.
+The Provost and EVP for Academic Affairs, and Senior Vice Provost have authority to sign faculty employment offers and contracts for main campus and the branch campuses.
+The EVP for Health Sciences/CEO for Health System has authority to sign faculty employment offers and contracts for the Health Sciences Center.

 4.4.2.
 Staff Employment